sm-ak-r33/Predicting-Rejsekort-Journeys-Denmark/README.md

 ```

 The JavaScript download scripts remain the ingestion layer.
 They are kept in headless mode, and the Python pipeline is built around the Excel files they download.

+The details for feature engineering for the statistical models can be found in the paper [here](https://github.com/sm-ak-r33/Predicting-Rejsekort-Price-Increase-2023/blob/main/rejsekort.pdf)

 Daily preprocessing rejects non-daily hierarchy rows from the Excel export.
 The downloaded crosstab can contain rows like year totals and month totals in the same date hierarchy.
 Pandas/dateutil can accidentally interpret a value like `2024` as `2024-01-01`, which creates artificial January spikes.
 The cleaner now only accepts true day-level dates and drops aggregate spikes before modelling.